nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 	- isValidDocId()
 	- isValidListAppointmentID()

-**Creating DoctorAppointmentList command**
+**Creating DoctorAppointmentListCommand**

-3. A DoctorAppointmentList Command object is created if the inputs are valid.
+3. A DoctorAppointmentListCommand object is created if the inputs are valid.
 4. The Command object is returned to `DoctorAppointmentInstance.run()`.

 **Viewing DoctorAppointment Objects**